yuvasri200/Voiceassistant/README.md

-# 🎤 Android Fun Voice Assistant App
+# 🎤 Android Voice Assistant App

 A simple Android Voice Assistant App developed using **Java** and **Android Studio**.
 This app listens to voice commands and responds with greetings, jokes, and actions like opening apps.